angelah1020/relief-ready/knowledge_base.md

 **Core Actions**: Stay hydrated by drinking plenty of water.
 Stay indoors in air-conditioned spaces as much as possible.
 Know the locations of public cooling centers.
 Never leave children or pets in a parked car.
 Check on elderly or vulnerable neighbors.

-## 🛠️ Technical Implementation Details
+## Technical Implementation Details

 ### App Architecture
 - **Framework**: React Native with Expo Router for navigation
 - **Backend**: Supabase (PostgreSQL database)
-- **AI Integration**: Google Gemini API for intelligent features
+- **Smart Features**: Google Gemini API for intelligent features
 - **Icons**: Lucide React Native
 - **Styling**: Custom theme system with primary blue (#354eab), white (#ffffff), and light blue (#a8bafe)